swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 contents of directories, but how do we look at the contents of files?

 The easiest way to examine a file is to just print out all of the contents using the program `cat`.
-Enter the following command:
+Change directories to `~/shell-data/molecules` and run:

-    cat ex_data.txt
+    cat propane.pdb

-This prints out the contents of the `ex_data.txt` file.
+This prints out the contents of the `propane.pdb` file.
 If you enter:

-    cat ex_data.txt ex_data.txt
+    cat propane.pdb ethane.pdb

-It will print out the contents of `ex_data.txt` twice. `cat` just takes a list of file names and writes them out one after another (this is where the name comes from, `cat` is short for concatenate).
+It will print out the contents of `propane.pdb` followed by the contents of `ethane.pdb` (you can check this by running just `cat ethane.pdb`). `cat` just takes a list of file names and writes them to the screen out one after another (this is where the name comes from, `cat` is short for concatenate).

 * * * *
 **Short Exercises**

-1. Print out the contents of the `~/boot-camps/shell/dictionary.txt` file.
-What does this file contain?

-2. Without changing directories, (you should still be in `shell`), use one short command to print the contents of all of the files in the `/home/swc/boot-camps/shell/data/THOMAS` directory.
+Use the `cat` command with a wildcard to print the contents of all the files in `~/shell-data/modules` with a single command.

 * * * *